 How much money does click fraud cost advertisers?

-A report released by Cheq, a cybersecurity company, estimates that advertisers lost more than $23 billion globally to ad fraud in 2019 alone.
+A report released by Cheq, a cybersecurity company, estimates that advertisers lost about $23 billion globally to ad fraud in 2019.
 The report also states that other industry statistics regarding ad fraud, like those advanced in a study published by White Ops and the Association of National Advertisers which found that ad fraud cost advertisers $5.8 billion in 2019, are underrepresented due to a failure to obtain data from vendors that do not openly share data.